📑 Table of contents

 2. Deep customization

-The problem: No-code platforms offer pre-made components.
-If your need goes beyond that, you're stuck.
+The problem: No-code platforms offer pre-built components.
+If your need falls outside the box, you are stuck.

 Examples of limitations: